solana-foundation/developer-content/docs/economics/inflation/inflation_schedule.md

 ---
+sidebarLabel: Proposed Inflation Schedule
-title: Solana's Proposed Inflation Schedule
+title: Proposed Inflation Schedule
 ---

 As mentioned above, the network's _Inflation Schedule_ is uniquely described by